rayymondf/rayymondf/README.md

 ## About Me

-I'm an Electrical Engineering student at the University of Waterloo interested in the intersection of **software engineering, embedded systems, hardware design, and data systems**.
+I'm an Electrical Engineering student at the University of Waterloo interested in building systems that bridge **software and hardware** — including full-stack applications and embedded systems.

-I enjoy building practical systems that connect software to the real world — from full-stack web apps and Chrome extensions to CAN-based firmware tools, microcontroller projects, and database-backed workflows.

-Currently, I'm focused on:

-- Building full-stack applications with **React, Node.js, Express, PostgreSQL, and REST APIs**
-- Developing embedded/firmware tools using **C/C++, STM32, ESP32, Arduino, and CAN**
-- Working with databases, servers, and automation using **SQL, Python, pandas, Microsoft SQL Server, MySQL, and PostgreSQL**
-- Applying software and hardware skills to automotive, robotics, healthcare, and productivity-focused systems

 ---